 This guide sets out essential information for British nationals living in, or travelling to Fiji.

 See a list for some of the services we provide.

 List of lawyers

-We provide information on the legal and prison system to the British nationals who are detained.
+We provide information on the legal and prison system to British nationals who have been detained.

 How else we can help

 In addition to the services listed above we can also: